Thetigri/DynamiteCore/README.md

 - Printed parts

 ## Installation
- Download the .ino file and push it to your microcontroller
+ Download the .ino file and push it to your Arduino via Arduino IDE